The Haunted History of The College of William & Mary

 Because of this bloody history, students have been claiming to see ghostly apparitions of wounded men in the Wren Building.
 They never appear long enough to determine what war uniforms they are wearing.
 It’s common to hear pained moans echo around the chapel area.

-Underneath the Chapel lies the crypt built in 1729 of famous Virginians, like Lord Botetourt and Sir James Randolph.
-The tombs have been raided a few times, including the Union soldiers.
+Underneath the Chapel lies the crypt built in 1729 by famous Virginians, like Lord Botetourt and Sir James Randolph.
+The tombs, including the Union soldiers, have been raided a few times.
 Another story insists that a fraternity may have used underground steam pipes to sneak in and steal some of their bones for rituals.
 None of these tunnels or crypts are accessible to the public.

 William & Mary College: Brafferton and Sunken Garden

 In 1700, the Brafferton was called the Indian School.
 It housed Native American boys that were to be ‘educated.’
-They were kidnapped, forced to leave their families and tribes, and learn how to become civilized.
-It was imperialism at its finest, and many of the boys tried escaping to no avail.
+They were kidnapped and forced to leave their families and tribes and learn how to become civilized.
+It was imperialism at its worst, and many of the boys tried escaping to no avail.

 However, there is a legend of how, on misty nights, an apparition of a Native American boy will run through the fog as fast as possible across the Sunken Garden, trying to escape the school.